JuliusGrote/Tetrix_Psychopy/README.md

 &rarr; By default, the Paradigm consists of a:

 1. "Pre-Trial" part, in which the individual skill of a participant is determined by playing "Pretrial_rounds".
 Afterwards the level for the "Main-Part" is calculated.
-Additionally, you can choose how this level is calculated - either by averaging the levels reached or by determining the *Just Noticable Difference* via weighted logistic regression (adopted and modified from [Baker et al. 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0201486)).
+Additionally, you can choose how this level is calculated - either by averaging the levels reached or by determining a subjective item difficulty of 0.5 via weighted logistic regression.

-&rarr; JND: level/game speed at which participants fail 50% of the time.
-JND describes an "objective" sensory threshold at which the highest neural activity is observed.
-This is (also) backed up by the *Neural Efficiency Hypothesis* suggesting that more skilled subjects need less neuronal resources for the same taks difficulty compared to less skilled individuals, but utilize a similar amount of resources at the same **subjective** task difficulty, see [Rietschel et al. 2012](https://pubmed.ncbi.nlm.nih.gov/22410264/) and [Nussbaumer et al. 2015](https://www.sciencedirect.com/science/article/pii/S0160289615000513).
+	&rarr; Item difficulty<sub>0.5</sub>: level/game speed at which participants fail 50% of the time, correlationg with particularly high neural activity.
+Calculationwise, it is determined similarly to the Just Noticable Difference (JND) and is thus referred to in the setting as "JND_regression" (regression adopted and modified from [Baker et al. 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0201486)).
+Either way, setting a subject specfic difficulty is backed up by the *Neural Efficiency Hypothesis* suggesting that more skilled subjects need less neuronal resources for the same taks difficulty compared to less skilled individuals, but utilize a similar amount of resources at the same **subjective** task difficulty, see [Rietschel et al. 2012](https://pubmed.ncbi.nlm.nih.gov/22410264/) and [Nussbaumer et al. 2015](https://www.sciencedirect.com/science/article/pii/S0160289615000513).
 For more information on settings, see [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt).

-&rarr; Note that this part of the experiment (with all explanatory routines) can be disabled in [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt), set "Pretrial_rounds" to "None" (for more information, see [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt)).
+	&rarr; This part of the experiment (with all explanatory routines) can be disabled in [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt), set "Pretrial_rounds" to "None" (for more information, see [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt)).
 I.e. if you want to use a set "Start_level" for all participants in the fMRI "main-part".

 2. The "Main-Part" holds the actual fMRI related experiment.
 There are 2 condition blocks in one trial (playing Tetris followed by a random control condition) lasting 20sec (default) each with 30 (default) trials in total (settings can be altered, in [config_paradigm_psychopy](config_paradigm_psychopy.txt)).
 Between each condition block the interstimulus interval, ISI, varies between 6sec and 8sec (default).

-&rarr; Note that this part of the experiment (with all explanatory routines) can also be disabled.
+	&rarr; This section (with all explanatory routines) can also be disabled.
 In [config_paradigm_psychopy](config_paradigm_psychopy.txt), set "N_repeats" to "None".
 I.e. if you are only interested into the behavioral data generated by the paradigm.
 Then the "Pre-Trials" would actually serve as the core part of the experiment (for more information, see [config_paradigm_psychopy](config_paradigm_psychopy.txt)).

 ### Conditions ("Main-Part")